-For Trip #1 By Motorboat we suggest you bring a hat, sunscreen, camera, water, a snack, and towel if you intend to swim.
+For Trip #1 By Motorboat we suggest you bring a hat, sunscreen, camera, water, a snack, and towel if you intend to swim; bring pesos to buy brunch on the beach at 10am, approx 75 p.

 Sandals or light shoes are fine, as well as light clothing eg T-shirt and shorts.